-Rompas-Rajapalot Gold and Uranium Project
+Rompas-Rajapalot Gold Project

-The Rompas-Rajapalot project is a new discovery in Northern Finland where high-grade gold and uranium have been found within an area approaching 10 km by 10 km.
+The Rompas-Rajapalot project is a new discovery in Northern Finland where high-grade gold has been found within an area approaching 10 km by 10 km.

 Rajapalot Disseminated Gold Project

 Rajapalot is located 8 kilometres to the east of the Rompas vein trend.
 The style of mineralization at Rajapalot is predominately sulphidic and of a disseminated or replacement style, which differs from the nuggety vein style observed at Rompas.
 Rajapalot is the primary target area for the Company.